Skip to main content

 TUI Deploy Progress

-To see your platform in action, you can populate it with some example metadata we provide.
-This will create a few example entries in your data catalogue.
+To see your platform in action, you can populate it with example metadata we provide.
+This will create a few entries in your data catalogue.

 Navigate to a deployed environment details by clicking on it